TheoDuprez/IoT-rendu/readme.md

  - Namespace : Feature to partition ressources into an isolated environment.
 Ex: dev, ppr, prod envs.

  - Pod : a group of one or more containers, sharing same storage and network ressources.
+For example, you have a backend pod and a frontend pod.
+Each pod has its own IP address.

+ - Service : a method to expose a network app, running on one or more pods in the cluster.

 ### Vagrant